The Pip Calculator

-For currency pairs displayed to 4 decimal places, one pip = 0.0001
+For most currency pairs, a pip is put to 4 decimal places, one pip = 0.0001

-For pairs quoted in 5 decimal points a pip increment is based on the fourth decimal, like the EUR/USD, 1.230(4)4.
+Similarly, pairs quoted in 5 decimal points, a pip is on the fourth decimal.

 In AUD/JPY, a movement from 89.6(2)5 to 89.6(3)5 is 1 pip movement.

 How do you determine pip value

 To determine how much is a pip worth?
 You need;

 - And the position size of your trade in units.

 The Value of Pips

 The value of the pips for your trade can vary depending on your lot size and the difference in pips between the bid and ask is the spread.

 Spread is a payment to brokers.
 This is how brokers make money from forex when you open a position because most forex brokers do not collect an official commission.